 While the course will benefit both casual and intermediate photographers, it assumes that you have at least a digital SLR camera to work with.
 Of course, if you’ve spent $700-1000+ on a nice D-SLR camera (and all the required accessories), it only makes sense that you’ll want to make use of its full potential, and that’s where L&M Photography comes into the picture.

 Vital statistics on Learn and Master Photography are as follows: 30+ hours of video lessons, 24 sessions across 15 DVDs with an extra 2 discs containing supplemental course files, and a full-color companion workbook.

-OFFER DETAILS: Right now, Learn and Master Photography is currently holding their Summer Savings Sale, where you can SAVE $100 OFF on their Learn and Master Photography course!
+OFFER DETAILS: Right now, Learn and Master Photography is currently holding their Winter Sale, where you can SAVE $100 OFF on their Learn and Master Photography course!

 Expiry Date: Unknown Coupon Status: Verified and Working

 Vince Wallace, the course instructor, is a pro photographer based out of Nashville, TN.
 In his career he’s has a wide range of photographic experience from architectural, corporate PR and portraiture, musicians and artists, editorial, to weddings and family portraits.
 A couple of his bigger clients have been Dreamworks Interactive and International Living Magazine.
 In his worldwide travels, he’s taught photography seminars, classes, and private sessions.
 I checked his rates and you may be interested that a session with Vince can cost up to $199 for 3 hours of instruction, significantly more than what you’ll pay for this course which runs ten times as long.